 These zones signify the probability of river or sea flooding in a particular area.
 The probability values ignore the presence of any flooding or sea defences.

-Cages made of wire filled and with earth, stones or other material, which are used to strengthen and retain slopes, and prevent erosion.
+Cages made of wire and filled with earth, stones or other material, which are used to strengthen and retain slopes, and prevent erosion.

 These are made up of synthetic materials such as polyester and polypropylene and are permeable fabrics and can be used to filter, drain, separate, reinforce or protect soil.